When we bought out house, I deliberately had the builder add some additional lights in my garage. But it still looked like a dungeon.

 - Track light

-To maximize overhead storage space, you may want to consider a flush or recessed lighting fixture.
+To maximize overhead storage space, you may want to consider a flush or garage recessed lighting fixture.
 Take note, too, of the placement if you plan to have overhead storage shelving or bins.
 Containers can block light, creating dark places that could defeat the purpose of the lighting system chosen.

 Just so its name suggests, task lighting is lighting with a specific task in mind.
 That may take a bit more thought in deciding what to choose.
 A nice heavy-duty table lamp would work great for bench projects, where a flexible overhead fixture may be better suited for larger undertakings where you have to move around more: